 The rule of calculation for complex multiplication and divison which are used in primary arithmetic was developed in late 15th century.

 The reson why this rule was developed so late is there were no plenty of papers to record on (Chinese way of making papers was introduced in Europe after 12th century).
-They used
+They used abacus to overcome this difficulty.

 Our present addition and subtraction patterns, along with the concepts of "carrying over" and "borrowing" may have originated in the processes for carrying out these operations on the abacus.